bark-ruffalo/scanner/templates/crypto-analysis-prompt.md

 - Are the security risks acceptable?

 {{#launchpadInfo}}
-## Launchpad-specific considerations
+# Launchpad-specific considerations
-Consider the launchpad's information provided between launchpad_info tags when evaluating this launch:
+Consider the launchpad information provided in the "launchpad_info" section when evaluating this launch:
 - Factor in the specific launchpad mechanisms and processes into your analysis
 - Be aware of the typical token distribution patterns for this specific launchpad
 {{/launchpadInfo}}